 That presented a problem for answers that had not been used in awhile.
 According to a Deloitte article called The new knowledge management, “If searching is difficult and the results are not highly valued, workers lose trust in knowledge systems.”

-With RFPIO, the team now searches the Answer Library for the most relevant answer and trusts the results based on the content score.
+With RFPIO, the team now searches the Content Library for the most relevant answer and trusts the results based on the content score.
 When they find an answer, they can also see when and how often that answer was used.
 If the answer is two years old, for example, then it is likely out of date because the product has evolved.
 The team knows that the answer needs to be reviewed by a product manager or other specialist, depending on the context, and can assign and track that review through RFPIO.

 But even that process will continue to improve.
-Because Grégory’s team focuses only on proton therapy business, they can work in a single Answer Library.
+Because Grégory’s team focuses only on proton therapy business, they can work in a single Content Library.
 They are implementing processes to proactively review answers—especially long answers that are used regularly—with experts every six months.
 So in future searches, fewer Q & A pairs will be out of date and require detailed review during a bid in-flight.

 In the case of content that needs updating more often, Grégory hopes to focus the review process even more.
 “Content relating to financing options—stuff that we don’t use often or that’s really specific to a country or prospect—usually needs 50% or more changes.
 Maybe in five years, we tag that content with special comments saying that it needs to be automatically reviewed by financial experts at IBA.”